https://newsletter.po.creamermedia.com

 Advertisement

-In terms of this agreement, Transnet and Exxaro will collaborate to improve the performance of its logistics channels, including to contribute to Exxaro’s Leeuwpan coal mine turnaround plan.
+In terms of this agreement, Transnet and Exxaro will collaborate to improve the performance of logistics channels, including the making of a specific contribution towards the support of the critical turnaround plan for Exxaro’s Leeuwpan coal mine.

 The agreement outlines clear performance expectations and joint planning initiatives to enhance rail capacity and optimise long-term logistics.
-This aligns with Exxaro’s commitment to operational efficiency and long-term sustainability, Transnet’s mandate to ensure the security of logistics supply, and supports the national objectives of strengthening South Africa’s trade and logistics.
+This aligns with Exxaro’s commitment to operational efficiency and long-term sustainability; Transnet’s mandate to ensure the security of logistics supply; and the national objectives of strengthening South Africa’s trade and logistics.

 Advertisement